mims-harvard/TDC/README.md

 ## TDC Leaderboards

-TDC hosts a series of leaderboards for researchers to keep abreast with the state-of-the-art models on therapeutics tasks.

-Each dataset in TDC is a benchmark.
-But for a machine learning model to be useful for a specific downstream therapeutic usage, the model has to achieve consistently good performance across a set of datasets or tasks.
-Motivated by this, TDC intentionally group individual benchmarks into a benchmark group.
-Datasets in a benchmark group are centered around a theme and are all carefully selected.
-The dataset split and evaluation metrics are also carefully selected to reflect real-world challenges.

-TDC provides a programming framework to access the data in a benchmark group.
-We use ADMET group as an example.
+Each dataset in TDC is a benchmark, and we provide training/validation and test sets for it, together with data splits and performance evaluation metrics.
+To participate in the leaderboard for a specific benchmark, follow these steps:

+* Use the TDC benchmark data loader to retrieve the benchmark.

+* Use training and/or validation set to train your model.

+* Use the TDC model evaluator to calculate the performance of your model on the test set.

+* Submit the test set performance to a TDC leaderboard.

+As many datasets share a therapeutics theme, we organize specific benchmarks into meaningfully defined groups, referred to as benchmark groups.
+Datasets and tasks within a benchmark group are carefully curated and centered around a theme (for example, prediction of ADMET properties).
+While each benchmark group consists of multiple benchmarks, you can submit each dataset/benchmark result separately.
+Here is the code framework to access the benchmarks:

 ```python
 from tdc import BenchmarkGroup